Network Security Monitoring

 Ineffective Damage Control: Proactive cybersecurity controls provide a baseline for a business’ cybersecurity system.
 This means that, when a breach occurs, businesses without proactive cybersecurity measures may find themselves unable to combat the threat because their security foundation is so weak.

-Proactive cybersecurity will always be a stronger approach than reactive tactics because it gives you more visibility and a better chance at avoiding cyberattacks all together.
-However, in the event a cyberattack does occur, as mentioned earlier, it will be crucial that your cybersecurity team has a plan of action they’re ready to execute.
+Proactive cybersecurity measures give you more visibility and a better chance of preventing cyberattacks from succeeding in the first place.
+However, in the event a cyberattack does occur, as mentioned earlier, it will be crucial that your cybersecurity team has a plan of action that they’re ready to execute.

 When it comes to those proactive security measures, they come in a lot of varieties that secure different vulnerabilities across your network and neutralize a spectrum of cyber threats.